arthurkushman/total_probability/README.md

 ```
 We've got a probability, that withing 10 flips of a coin tails will result in 3 times.

-#### Inclination probability of relative frequency from probability
+#### The probability of the relative frequency deviation of the probability